mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Homepage

+1. Run `grunt preview`
+2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) the site in your browser

+    Refresh the page as we add styles to see the new styles applied to the page.

-1. Open the file `_home.scss` found under **/assets/styles/templates**
+3. Open the file `_home.scss` found under **/assets/styles/templates**
-2. Remove the existing styles for the homepage template, and add some styling for the promo image and t-home__content block:
+4. Remove the existing styles for the homepage template, and add some styling for the promo image and t-home__content block:

     ``` SCSS
     // Home